 Back to the harbor master’s office we went and he stamped the transit log and then we trekked to the other end of the town in search for the passport police.
 After several false starts we located the office and got another stamp on the transit log plus exit stamps on our passports.
 Then back to the customs.
 There a very gracious customs chief invited us to his air-conditioned office and while his underling, who spoke impeccable English, prepared the papers he offered us çay (tea).
 Another stamp to the transit log!
 But it was not over yet.
 We had to go to the office next door, not an air-conditioned one, that housed the “custom’s patrol.”
 They stamped once again and took the transit log and asked for 5 million TL and for a docking fee (later we learned that Nikos, at the very same office, was not asked to pay this).
 After paying the docking fee, another 1.5 million, we finally left Kas at 15:10.

 We motored for 50 minutes the 4.2 M to Kastellorizo [36° 09.1' N 29° 35.5' E].
-The Faneromeni (my brother Nikos’ boat) was indeed there and we docked near her but there was no sign of neither Nikos nor Rozina.
+The Faneromeni (my brother Nikos’ boat) was indeed there and we docked near her but there was no sign of either Nikos nor Rozina.
 Also Argos, Nikos’ dog, and his inflatable were missing.
 Kastellorizo is very small and picturesque.
 Just one street along the waterfront.
 No cars.
 No motorcycles.
 No gulets.
 The houses all face the sea and are all freshly painted.
-Many houses inland were being restored.
+Many inland houses were being restored.
 There was an air of serenity in the place.